Govt. Tourism License 3195/080/81

 Conclusion

 So, up to here, we talked about the biodiversity of the Everest Region and the wildlife found all over the Himalayas.
 They are equally important for the natural chain and the ecosystem to sustain the environment as we have.
 Most of them are already rare to spot and are in the condition of endangered and near extinction.
-It is mostly due to climate change and activities such as pollution, hunting, etc., which disturb the ecosystem and pyramid of cycles in the animal food chain.
+It is mostly due to climate change and activities such as pollution, hunting, etc., which disturb the ecosystem and the pyramid of cycles in the animal food chain.

 Again, we need to control activities that can affect or could have a bigger impact on the environment to preserve rare and endangered animals and all the lives that fully rely on a proper and clean natural environment.
 As mentioned above, it is our responsibility, too, as we are the most intelligent beings on this planet.
 All of these factors come from us, so we must take responsibility for preserving them naturally.
 It is what makes us Human.